deliver-ee/phoenix_react_buildpack/README.md

 ## Configuration

-Create a `elixir_buildpack.config` file in your app's root dir.
+Create a `buildpack.config` file in your app's root dir.
 The file's syntax is bash.

-If you don't specify a config option, then the default option from the buildpack's [`elixir_buildpack.config`](https://github.com/HashNuke/heroku-buildpack-elixir/blob/master/elixir_buildpack.config) file will be used.
+If you don't specify a config option, then the default option from the buildpack's [`buildpack.config`](https://github.com/HashNuke/heroku-buildpack-elixir/blob/master/buildpack.config) file will be used.

 __Here's a full config file with all available options:__